Please provide some copy for this section, please provide some copy for this section, please provide.

 The Humanities department consists of five specialist teachers who are passionate about their subjects and excited to keep developing their subject knowledge and pedagogy.

-Our students will develop their geographical enquiry skills by questioning, investigation and critical thinking about issues affecting the world and people’s lives, now and in the future.
+Our students will develop their geographical enquiry skills by questioning, investigating and critical thinking about issues affecting the world and people’s lives, now and in the future.
 We want students to learn to think spatially and use maps, visual images and new technologies, including geographical information systems [GIS], to obtain, present and analyse information.
 Our students will become global citizens by understanding how historical events have shaped modern day geography, and by exploring their own place in the world; their values and their responsibilities to other people, to the environment and to the sustainability of the planet.

-The Birkdale history curriculum helps explain the world as it is by exploring the world as it was.
+The Birkdale History curriculum helps explain the world as it is, by exploring the world as it was.
 We aim to create a sense of intrigue and encourage students to be ambitious.

-We shall base our studies around British history, but our enquiries will be local, continental and global in scale.
-We aim to emphasise that the past is a ‘foreign land’ constructed in ways which are still contested.
+We base our studies around British history, but our enquiries will be local, continental and global in scale.
+We aim to emphasise that the past is a ‘foreign land’ – constructed in ways which are still contested.

 Our history curriculum exists within the wider Birkdale curriculum to challenge the students and give them power.
-We want it to help all our students engage in the discourse and practices of educated people so that they are enabled to enjoy and actively become citizens of the world.
+We want it to help all our students engage in the discourse and practices of educated people, so that they are enabled to enjoy and actively become citizens of the world.